pluginsGLPI/telegrambot/README.md

 ## Synopsis

-This Bot for GLPI allows you to get notifications on Telegram when a ticket is created on GLPI, keeping you up to date with what's happening in your IT infrastructure..
+This Bot for GLPI allows you to get notifications on Telegram when a ticket is created on GLPI, keeping you up to date with what's happening in your IT infrastructure.

 ## Build Status